BirdeeHub/nixCats-nvim/README.md

 ## Alternative / similar projects: <a name="alternatives"></a>

 - [`kickstart.nvim`](https://github.com/nvim-lua/kickstart.nvim):
-  This project was the start of my neovim journey and I would 100% suggest it over this one to anyone new to neovim.
+  This project was the start of my Neovim journey and I would 100% suggest it over this one to anyone new to Neovim.
   It does not use Nix to manage plugins.
-Use nixCats after this one if you want to move your version of kickstart to nix.
+Use nixCats after this one if you want to move your version of kickstart to Nix.
 - [`kickstart-nix.nvim`](https://github.com/mrcjkb/kickstart-nix.nvim):
-  A project that, like this one, also holds to a normal neovim config structure.
+  A project that, like this one, also holds to a normal Neovim config structure.
   It is a template tutorial on using the raw, wrapNeovimUnstable function with no modifications.
-  If nixCats feels like it is too far from the metal on the nix side of things for you and you want to build from the ground up, and you still want to be able to run it in nix shells, this is the way to go.
+  If nixCats feels like it is too far from the metal on the Nix side of things for you and you want to build from the ground up, and you still want to be able to run it in Nix shells, this is the way to go.
 - [`NixVim`](https://github.com/nix-community/nixvim):
-  A Neovim module scheme semi-comparable to home manager for neovim.
+  A Neovim module scheme semi-comparable to Home Manager for Neovim.
   They try to have a module for as many packages as they can and do a great job, but you can always fall back to the programs.neovim syntax if something is missing.
 - [`Luca's super simple`](https://github.com/Quoteme/neovim-flake):
   Definitely the simplest example I have seen thus far.
 I took it and ran with it, read a LOT of docs and nixpkgs source code and then made this.
   I mentioned it above in the special mentions.
 As someone with no exposure to functional programming, such a simple example was absolutely fantastic.
 - [`nixPatch-nvim`](https://github.com/NicoElbers/nixPatch-nvim):
   Focused specifically for lazy.nvim.
-A cool unique concept, uses a zig program to parse lazy.nvim definitions to replace urls with the plugins you put in your nix lists at build time.
+A cool unique concept, uses a Zig program to parse lazy.nvim definitions to replace urls with the plugins you put in your Nix lists at build time.
   Usage is somewhat similar to the lazy.nvim wrapper of nixCats in a standalone flake template.
   It obviously also does not have the categories, modules, multiple packages, the overriding scheme, etc.